fruit/sfCacheTaggingPlugin/README.markdown

   * Does not depends on ``cache.yml`` file

-  * To cache objects/collection with its tags you have just to enable result cache by calling ``Doctrine_Query::useResultCache()``:
+  * To cache objects/collection with its tags you need to enable result cache by calling ``Doctrine_Query::useResultCache()``:

         [php]